eridhobffry/paguyuban-next/IMPLEMENTATION_PLAN.md

     - we can upload document and input document link in admin panel, and through gemini API Key they will construct and summarize the uploaded documents all to save in Neon Database like pages, excutive summary that super hooks for C-suite, Title, Description, Document Link, and etc.
   - [ ] we need to add new tabel for investment opportunity
 - [ ] Create something like CSM (Content Management System) to manage all data in admin panel and all data will be stored in Neon Database and all data will be mirroring to the website
-- [ ] Analytic should be built to track the website traffic and user behavior
+- [x] Analytic should be built to track the website traffic and user behavior (sessions, events, section dwell, web-vitals INP/LCP/CLS, clicks, heartbeats)
 - [ ] Build a dashboard to track the website traffic and user behavior
 - [ ] Build a dashboard to track the website performance and user behavior
 - [ ] Build a dashboard to track the website engagement and user behavior